-Regular attendance for labs and other required academic sessions is expected for students to develop the skills and attitudes required in the workplace.
-Due to much of the education at UMA's Clearwater campus being "hands-on," attendance is critical to master skill sets necessary for employment.
+Regular attendance in labs and other required academic sessions is expected for students to develop the skills and attitudes required in the workplace.

+Due to much of the education in UMA's Clearwater programs being "hands-on," attendance is critical to master skill sets necessary for employment.

-Clearwater students utilizing VA education benefits at UMA must demonstrate consistent attendance.
-Clearwater students who miss more than five scheduled class days or do not complete an online, academically related activity such as discussion boards, submission of assignments or an assessment within a grading period are placed on VA eligibility probation for the following grading period.
+Clearwater students utilizing VA education benefits must demonstrate attendance.
+Clearwater students who miss more than five scheduled class days or do not complete an online, academically related activity such as discussion boards, submission of assignments, or an assessment within a grading period are placed on VA eligibility probation for the following grading period.

-If at the end of the following grading period, a student has again missed more than five scheduled class days or does not complete an online, academically related activity such as discussion boards, submission of assignments or an assessment, the student's VA education benefits are terminated through notification to the Veterans Administration.
+If at the end of the following grading period, a student has again missed more than five scheduled class days, or does not complete an online, academically related activity such as discussion boards, submission of assignments or an assessment, the student's VA education benefits are cancelled through notification to the Veterans Administration.
 If a student maintains satisfactory attendance during the VA eligibility probation period, the student is removed from VA eligibility probation.

-To regain eligibility for VA education benefits, a Clearwater student must complete a subsequent grading period with no more than five absences.
+To regain eligibility for VA benefits, the Clearwater student must complete a subsequent grading period with no more than five absences.
 Once the student completes a subsequent grading period with no more than five absences, that student may be recertified for the next grading period.